-[CAF Note: As long time Solari Report subscribers know, Franklin Sanders The Moneychangers is one of my favorite newsletters.
-In 2017, Franklin interviewed one of our finest Tennessee State Senators – Senator Frank Nicely.
+[CAF Note: As long-time Solari Report subscribers know, Franklin Sander’s The Moneychanger is one of my favorite newsletters.
+In 2017, Franklin interviewed one of our finest Tennessee State Senators – Senator Frank Niceley.
 Franklin has kindly given me permission to republish here.
 Do you have legislative representatives in your state and county who are making a critical difference?
-Please reengineer the time and money you normally dedicated to Presidential elections and use it to support them.
+Please reengineer the time and money you normally dedicated to presidential elections and use it to support them.
 Remember, the swamp can ONLY be drained one county and one state at a time.]

 By Franklin Sanders